To apply, follow the instructions on the job listings page.

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions outlined above.

 Education: Bachelor’s degree in Journalism, English, Communications or a related field.

-Experience/Knowledge: Minimum of 5 years of customer-focused experience in a creative services position, preferably including prior employment with a non-profit, museum, or corporate marketing department.
-Superior understanding of advertising, marketing, development, and direct response principles.
+Experience/Knowledge: Minimum of 5 years of experience in a creative services position, preferably including prior employment with a non-profit, museum, or for-profit marketing department.
+Superior understanding of marketing, advertising, development, and direct response principles.
 Proven ability to solve problems, architect information and work effectively in a dynamic, fast-paced environment with tight deadlines.
 Strong relationship management skills.
 Ability to foster collaboration and value other perspectives.
 Strong writing and editing skills.
 Excellent oral and written communication skills.
 Background in direct-to-consumer marketing.
-Museum or non-profit industry experience a plus.
+Museum or non-profit industry experience is a plus.
 Demonstrate commitment and flexibility at all times in order to ensure high quality service.
 Ability to adjust and provide appropriate action when unanticipated need arises.
-Knowledge of Japanese American history and culture a plus, sensitivity to issues of diversity and ethnicity is essential.
+Knowledge of Japanese American history and culture plus, sensitivity to issues of diversity and ethnicity is essential.